-Kidney transplantation is the definitive treatment for chronic kidney failure, bearing an improvement in prognosis over dialysis.^{1, 2} Urologic complications are highly relevant as they may end up in graft loss.^{3, 4} In particular, ureteral complications have been reported from 4.8% to 9.2%, with ureteral stenosis (US) rates from 2.4% to 9.2% of the kidney transplants.5-7 Additionally, most ureteral complications occur during the first post-transplant year.^{5, 8, 9}
+Kidney transplantation is the definitive treatment for chronic kidney failure, bearing an improvement in prognosis over dialysis.
+Urological complications are highly relevant, as they may end up in graft loss.
+In particular, ureteral complications have been reported from 4.8-9.2%, with ureteral stenosis (US) rates from 2.4-9.2% of the kidney transplants.5-7 Additionally, most ureteral complications occur during the first post-transplant year.

-Another feared complication is delayed graft function (DGF), which is associated with an increased risk for graft loss and acute rejection in the first post-transplant year.10 This complication has been reported from 2% to 50% and 1.6% to 10% in deceased and living donor transplants, respectively.^{11, 12} The primary underlying etiology for DGF seems to be ischemia-reperfusion damage.11
+Another feared complication is delayed graft function (DGF), which is associated with an increased risk for graft loss and acute rejection in the first post-transplant year.
+This complication rate has been reported from 2-50% and 1.6-10% in deceased and living donor transplants, respectively.
+The primary underlying etiology for DGF seems to be ischemia-reperfusion damage.

-Some retrospective studies have set a role for DGF as a risk factor for US in renal grafts, along with other variables such as donor age over 65 years and kidneys with more than two arteries.5
+Some retrospective studies have set a role for DGF as a risk factor for US in renal grafts, along with other variables, such as donor age over 65 years and kidneys with more than two arteries.

-We hypothesize that DGF increases the risk for graft US secondary to ischemiareperfusion damage, pro-fibrotic molecule expression and ureteral ischemia that promote aberrant scarring.^{13, 14}

-Our primary objective is to determine the impact of DGF in US development in kidney transplant patients that underwent transplantation in the 2008 to 2017 period in a tertiary care hospital.

-Secondarily, to calculate the graft US prevalence, describe other risk factors and treatment modalities used for the resolution of this complication.
+We hypothesized that DGF increases the risk for graft US secondary to ischemia-reperfusion damage, pro-fibrotic molecule expression, and ureteral ischemia that promote aberrant scarring.
+Our primary objective was to determine the impact of DGF in US development in kidney transplant patients that underwent transplantation in the 2008-2017 period in a tertiary care hospital.
+Secondarily, we wanted to calculate the graft US prevalence and describe other risk factors and treatment modalities used for the resolution of this complication.